bruker-biosensors/minuit2.net/README.md

-# minuit2.net
+# Minuit2.NET

-A .NET wrapper for the MINUIT2 minimization library from CERN's ROOT project.
-This project provides C# bindings for the powerful MINUIT2 numerical minimization and error analysis library, enabling .NET developers to perform sophisticated mathematical optimization tasks.
+A .NET wrapper for the Minuit2 library from CERN's [ROOT project](https://root.cern/), enhanced with practical extensions.

 ## Overview

-minuit2.net is a C# wrapper around the MINUIT2 library, which is a widely-used tool for function minimization and error analysis in scientific computing.
-MINUIT2 is part of the ROOT data analysis framework developed at CERN and is commonly used in high-energy physics for fitting experimental data.
+Minuit2 is a well-established nonlinear minimization C++ library that has been used in high-energy physics for decades.
+It is conceived as a tool to minimize multi-parameter cost functions and analyze their behavior near the minimum to compute optimum parameter values and associated uncertainties — efficiently and with statistical rigor.
+Minuit2.NET brings this powerful tool to the .NET ecosystem.

-This wrapper provides:
+The library provides:
+- **Flexible Problem Setup**: Define cost functions with ease (for least squares problems and beyond)
-- **Function Minimization**: Advanced algorithms for finding function minima
+- **Reliable Minimization**: Find cost function minima using robust algorithms like MIGRAD
-- **Error Analysis**: Sophisticated error calculation and parameter uncertainty estimation
+- **Accurate Error Analysis**: Obtain sound parameter uncertainty estimates
-- **Multiple Minimization Strategies**: Support for different optimization algorithms including MIGRAD
-- **Composite Cost Functions**: Ability to combine multiple cost functions for complex optimization problems
-- **Parameter Management**: Flexible parameter configuration with bounds and constraints
+- **Simple Parameter Control**: Configure parameter bounds and constraints intuitively

-## Key Features

-- **MIGRAD Minimizer**: Implementation of the robust MIGRAD minimization algorithm
-- **Hesse Error Calculator**: Precise error analysis using the Hesse matrix
-- **Least Squares Fitting**: Built-in support for least squares optimization
-- **Cost Function Composition**: Combine multiple cost functions for complex scenarios
-- **Flexible Parameter Configuration**: Set bounds, fix parameters, and configure optimization strategies
-- **Cross-Platform**: Supports x64, x86, and ARM64 architectures
+It extends the original library with:
+- Composite cost functions combining parameter-sharing individual cost functions into one
+- Support for data with unknown uncertainties
+- Support for cancelling active minimization processes

 ## Project Structure